pc-see/epoclive/README.md

 Media coverage
 --------------

-Epoclive has appeared in the media:
+Epoclive has appeared in the media, see links below.

 * [Think a thought and then take flight](http://gemini.no/en/2015/09/think-a-thought-and-then-take-flight/)
 * [Tenk tanken - og fly av gårde] (http://www.abcnyheter.no/livet/2015/09/06/194870294/tenk-tanken-og-fly-av-garde)